 FACT: David Ragan Might Save His Roush Career After All

 Is it a case of too little, too late?
-After all, Roush prospect Ricky Stenhouse, Jr. is leading the Nationwide Series point standings and Childress is desperately in need of additional sponsorship for Clint Bowyer, Jeff Burton (2012) and even Kevin Harvick.
+After all, Roush prospect Ricky Stenhouse Jr. is leading the Nationwide Series points standings and Childress is desperately in need of additional sponsorship for Clint Bowyer, Jeff Burton (2012) and even Kevin Harvick.
 Ragan getting kicked to the curb over those drivers has to be a done deal… right?

 Not necessarily.
 The way these Fords have been running lately, a trained monkey can drive them competitively and if the right dominoes fall their way, one could see all Roush Fenway Racing drivers making the Chase – even Ragan.
 They’ve done it before (see: 2005, when the team ran five cars) and could that publicity be enough to make their beleaguered big money backer reconsider?
 Internally at Roush, fellow rival Bayne has slipped up lately, without a top-15 finish since that 500 win and one can argue Ragan has had a more consistent season across the board.

-*FICTION: Toyota’s Entrance Into The Sport Will Lead To Total Domination*
+FICTION: Toyota’s Entrance Into NASCAR Will Lead to Total Domination

 So tell me why it was so bad for them to get involved in the sport again?

 Last week, we talked how Denny Hamlin was in trouble but this one’s far more certain: Sliced Bread has seen his third-year “breakout” season officially turn stale.
 Texas wasn’t fully his fault; bad luck in the form of contact with David Reutimann’s No. 00 in the pits wiped out any chance of salvaging a solid finish.
 But a quarter of the way into 2011, the stats for the 20-year-old make you think he should be optioned back to triple-A: zero top-10 finishes, zero laps led, one lead-lap finish, and 69 points outside playoff contention.